Nikolajkng/NanoparticleAnalysis/README.md

 0. Navigate to root of project folder
 1. Give build script exec. permission: 'sudo chmod +x build_app_mkl.sh'
 2. Run the script 'build_app_mkl.sh'
-3. To run the application, navigate to dist folder and execute: './NP_segmenter_linux'
+3. To run the application, navigate to the 'NanoAnalyzer' folder and run NanoAnalyzer.

 ## MacOS:
 0. Navigate to root of project folder
 1. Give build script exec. permission: 'sudo chmod +x build_app_mac.sh'
 2. Run the script 'build_app_mac.sh'
-3. To run the application, navigate to dist folder and execute: './NP'
+3. To run the application, navigate to the 'NanoAnalyzer' folder and run NanoAnalyzer.